You are here

 - Align Graduation Guidelines with your local graduation requirements.
 See examples of local school board graduation policies.

-- Find out what the Top Jobs in Colorado are
+- Find out about the Top Jobs in Colorado

-- Explore the new College Admission website from the CO Dep't of Higher Education
+- Explore the College Admission website from the CO Dep't of Higher Education

-- Join a conversation with the ad hoc Graduation Guidelines Committee, or the NE BOCES Collaborative.
+- Join a conversation with the ad hoc Graduation Guidelines Committee.
+Email Robin Russel

 What's on the horizon?

 - Implementation Practices: Districts have been learning from each other about how to implement Graduation Guidelines.
-Join your peers and neighbors in regional conversations; come to a PWR Symposium
+Join your peers and neighbors in regional conversations; consider hosting or attending a PWR Symposium.

-The Colorado Department of Education continues to meet with interested constituents to solicit feedback on the development of graduation guidelines and has engaged the expertise of more than 500 contributors.
+The Colorado Department of Education continues to meet with interested constituents to solicit feedback on the implementation of Graduation Guidelines and has engaged the expertise of more than 500 contributors.
 If you or your group is interested in being part of the conversation, we would like to hear from you.